manpages/i-suck-at-games/lotv/mistakes.md

    Currently I have no fucking clue what to do.
 Don't even know how to think about this!
 Maybe I should watch a lot of plat / diamond ZvZ's and try thinking again.
 Maybe ask for help.

+ + In ZvT, sooner Lair, better preparation for drops, on Lair we can get Infestors to catch those with fungal / corrosive bile combo.

+ + In ZvZ, if we're going for mutalisks, we have to have enough speedlings to kill off roaches, or at least fight them reasonably under sunken colonies.